 When you’re a trucker, you don’t want to be the cause of a collision.
 Wrecks occur for many reasons, and sometimes multiple drivers may share the blame.

-Knowing the most common causes of trucking accidents can help truckers make better decisions while they’re on the road.
+Knowing the most common causes of trucking accidents can help truckers make better decisions while they’re on the road and reduce the risk of losing their trucker authority.
 Here are the eight most common causes of trucking accidents and how you can avoid them.

 Speeding is more common among truck drivers that get paid by the load rather than by the hour.
 The faster they can deliver a load, the more they’ll make per hour.